 - Increase floor area to 3/4 square feet per bird. - Increase feeders to provide 2 1/2 to 3 inches of space per bird. - Increase waterers to one 5 gallon fount per 100 chicks or install a nipple system. - Install roosts at back of brooder area.
 Start roost poles low and gradually raise from floor. - Open windows during the day.
 Leave only partly open at night. - Prevent water puddles around founts.
 Place founts on low wire platform.
 Move founts periodically to new locations to keep area dry, so you can prevent bacteria from forming. - Birds can range outside on warm, sunny days, but only if a clean range is available.
-BEWARE OF PREDATORS!!! - Sometimes they pick because they are bored.
+BEWARE OF PREDATORS!!! - Sometimes they pick because they are bored, too hot, not enough room or lack nutrition in the feed.
+Consider going to a heat plate rather than the 24/7 light stress.
 Try putting in fresh green grass clippings several times a day and darken the room.
 Chunks of grass sod can also be set around for the chicks to pick at.